 “Today, on behalf of this child, you shall make vows to renounce the devil and all his works, to trust God wholeheartedly, and to serve him faithfully.
 It is your task to see that this child is taught, as soon as he is able to learn, the meaning of all these vows, and of the Faith that you will profess as revealed in the Holy Scriptures.
 He must come to put his trust in Jesus, and learn the Creeds, the Lord’s Prayer, the Ten Commandments, and all other things which a Christian ought to know, believe, and do for the welfare of his soul.
 When he has embraced all these, having become a disciple of Jesus, he is to come to the Bishop to be confirmed, that he may claim the Faith for his own and be further strengthened by the Holy Spirit to serve Christ and his Kingdom.”

-With that background of what Anglicanism teaches through the liturgy, let’s begin by addressing the historical context of the New Testament.
-We must remember that Christianity was a brand new religion.
+But let us step back and consider how this practice came into existence in the first place.
+We must remember that Christianity was a brand new religion when the Epistles and Gospels were being written.
 It was impossible for people to be born into Christian families when the world was only learning about what Christianity was.
-You could only become a Christian by converting from some other religion (regular Judaism, paganism, etc.).
+You could only become a Christian by converting from some other religion (traditional Judaism, paganism, etc.).
 In Second Temple Judaism, converts to Judaism were baptized to inaugurate their conversion.
-Christianity, as a new version of Judaism, would have naturally encouraged such baptisms when people converted to Christianity, even if Jesus had not commanded it directly.
+Christianity, as a new version of Judaism, would have naturally encouraged such baptisms when people converted to Christianity, probably even if Jesus had not commanded it directly.

 But what would have these Christian Jews (or Gentiles) done when they had new children, born into a Christian household?
 In Jewish custom, the main physical marker of entry into the Jewish community shortly after birth was male circumcision.
 It didn’t matter what children believed, they were a part of the covenant community regardless, and could later choose whether or not to embrace this covenant or to reject it.